-If you spoke so venomously towards another person chances are you’d be in therapy (or have a restraining order taken out against you).
+If you spoke so venomously towards another person chances are you’d have no friends (or even have a restraining order taken out against you).
 Unfortunately, no one is policing what we say to ourselves.
 So it’s up to you to take a stand and change your self love language.

 It’s important to realize that the language of self love needn’t be hippy dippy or woo-woo.
-You don’t need to self-identify as a “goddess” to love yourself (despite what social media influencers might tell you).
+You don’t need to self-identify as a “goddess” to love yourself.
 In fact, I believe that using these labels is just another shield to hide behind…it’s easier to throw your hands up and yell “I am a goddess” than it is to look in the mirror and say, “you know what, I’m pretty ok”.

 You can be body positive and: